agiledev-students-fall2023/1-project-proposal-hello-world/README.md

 ### Scope
 As there are multiple features to implement while each feature is not that complicated, I would say that it is a reasonable amount of wrok for a group of 4-6 people to complete in one semester.

+# Project Proposal 3

+### Project title
+Route Discoverer

+### What and why?
+Route Discover is a web application designed to help individuals discover various types of trails outside their homes.
+Whether that be going from restaurant to restaurant or taking a hike.
+The App will allow the user to customize their experience, to discover new routes to explore, and share their finding with others, facilitating connections and the spirit of adventure.

+### For whom?

+Designed for people who want to go out and discover new things to do.

+### How?
+Ideally, the website should have the following functions:
+1. A short list to gauge the user's interests (including a preset of options)
+2. Discover new routes: Main feature of the App, using something like google maps api to generate routes will be a good start
+3. Record and share your routes with other people on the platform
+4. Real-time tracking to make sure you are going the right way (updates on the events going on in the nearby area)
+5. Routes are saved and user can provide a rating of the route after they are done
+6. any transit information included (car, bike, walk, etc)
+7. For hikes or bike rides also keep track of information on your progress (average speed, mph, etc)

+### Scope
+There are multiple parts of the app but the most important part is the generation of new routes.
+It's quite a bit to implement and might require more than one platforms (or use a cross-platform tool like flutter/dart)